Opening hook

 A common rule of thumb is to match the window to the natural cycle of the data:

-A larger window smooths more aggressively but can lag behind sudden shifts; a smaller window stays responsive but may let noise creep back in Easy to understand, harder to ignore..
+A larger window smooths more aggressively but can lag behind sudden shifts; a smaller window stays responsive but may let noise creep back in And that's really what it comes down to..

 2. Assign weights